 SCR-LIP-000050 · Claim · machine-readable JSON →

-Conservative management (lifestyle and dietary changes, compression therapy, low-impact exercise) is first-line for lipedema, and surgery (liposuction) should be considered only after about one year of clinical treatment, prioritizing mobility and symptom relief over aesthetic outcomes.
+Conservative management (lifestyle and dietary changes, compression therapy, low-impact exercise) is first-line for lipedema, and surgery (liposuction) should be considered only after an adequate trial of conservative treatment, prioritizing mobility and symptom relief over aesthetic outcomes.

 Evidence over time